jvaleros/Computer-Science-Projects/README.md

 ## Assembly Language

-Contains code written for the Motorola 68000 family, and includes a DateFormatter program that showcases the manipulation of memory in assembly language as well as reading input and condition checking.
+Contains a sample of code written for the Motorola 68000 family, and includes a DateFormatter program that showcases the manipulation of memory in assembly language as well as reading input and condition checking.

 It also includes a Prime Number validator that given a valid base 10 number will tell us if it is a prime number or not.